Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 This trope was R. Talsorian's next big contribution to the genre of "RPG Cyberpunk".
 I'm guessing it started innocently enough.
-Cyberware in this game makes you powerful.
-If you have "too much" cyberware you become "too powerful".
-Therefore we need a limiter on the amount of cyberware you can cram into a character.
-Money doesn't quite work for this because PCs are expected to get rich over time.
+Cyberware in this game makes characters powerful.
+If a PC has "too much" cyberware they become "too powerful".
+Therefore we need a hard limit on the amount of cyberware you can cram into a character.
+Money doesn't quite work for this because PCs are expected to get richer over time.
 We have to use something else.

 And so the Humanity rules were born.
 Each piece of cyberware has a "Humanity Cost" that's directly proportional to how powerful it is.
 As the total Humanity Cost of your implants mounts, your Empathy stat falls, making you worse at handling social situations.
 When it gets to 0 you become an NPC mass-murdering maniac.
+You can only recover your Empathy if you remove the corresponding implants first.

 There's a whole clinical-sounding section in CP2020 about how the human psyche isn't really capable of coping with the presence of cyberware, and how it makes one feel isolated from and "superior" to their peers.
-That was just a crummy justification for the inclusion of these balance-enforcing rules, really - explicit separation between mechanics and fiction wasn't a popular concept in tabletop RPGs back then.
+That was just a justification for the inclusion of these balance-enforcing rules, really - explicit separation between mechanics and fiction wasn't a popular concept in tabletop RPGs back then.

-Shadowrun would not only ape this trope when it released not long after, but go even further by saying that cybernetic implants _literally eat your soul_.
+Shadowrun would not only use this trope when it released not long after, but go even further by saying that cybernetic implants _literally eat your soul_.
 Install too many and you die because you run out of soul.
 No, your soul doesn't grow back even if you remove the offending implants; yes, it makes